kensanata/spellcasters/Gerdana.md

 resist.
 To break free, victims save again every day if their intelligence is 13 or better, every week if their intelligence is average, or every month if their intelligence is 8 or lower.
-While charmed, victims will treat you as their best friend.
-Once victims break free, they will remember everything they did and if they did anything they would not have ordinarily have done, they will react with shame and anger.
+While charmed, victims treat you as their best friend.
+Once victims break free, they remember everything they did and if they did anything they would not have ordinarily done, they react with shame and anger.
 Charms usually cause severe emotional distress!

 **Lunar Runes** (1) allows you to read and write the ancient elven runes powered by lunar magic for 20min.
 These runes are usually